StephenWetzel/pi-controller/README.md

 =========

 ## Intro
 Uses a Raspberry Pi to control devices.
 The idea here is to create a basic API that will relay commands to Raspberry Pis.
-The Pis are have their GPIO pins physically wired to perform some task when they receive the command.
-None of the code in this project is specific to Pis, its just and API for accepting commands and they broadcasting them out on websockets.
+The Pis have their GPIO pins physically wired to perform some task when they receive the command.
+None of the code in this project is specific to Pis, it's just an API for accepting commands and then broadcasting them out on websockets.

 [This is my client project that I run on the actual Pi](https://github.com/StephenWetzel/pi-client).